CareDailyAI/docs/synthetic_apis/dashboard_header.md

             }
         },

-        # Internal usage: Future timestamp to apply this header
+        # Internal usage (stripped before publishing): Future timestamp to apply this header
         "future_timestamp_ms": <timestamp in milliseconds>

-        # Internal usage only: Conversation object reference, so we don't keep a dashboard header around for a conversation that expired.
+        # Internal usage only (stripped before publishing): Conversation object reference, so we don't keep a dashboard header around for a conversation that expired.
         "conversation_object": <conversation_object>,

-        # Internal usage only: Percentage good, to help rank two identical priority headers against each other.
+        # Internal usage only (stripped before publishing): Percentage good, to help rank two identical priority headers against each other.
 Lower percentages get shown first because they're not good.
         "percent": <0-100 weight>
     }
 ```